SafaJahangir09/tamp/README.md

 # Lab 3 - Advanced Git
-This line was added remotely from GitHub.
+This line was added remotely from gitHub.